-Minuskin begins her 13th year as head coach of the Saint Xavier University softball team.
+Minuskin is in her 16th year as head coach of the Saint Xavier University softball team.
 Every coach believes in winning and success, but Minuskin lets her numbers do the talking.
-Her 12-year record is an impressive 434-210 overall (.674 winning percentage).
-In the Chicagoland Collegiate Athletic Conference (CCAC), she has amassed a remarkable 172-33 record with eight conference titles.
-In 2001, 2004, 2006 and 2009, she was named CCAC Coach of the Year and garnered NAIA Region VII Coach of the Year honors in 2001, 2002 and 2004.
-She understands what it takes to win and prepares her teams to be successful.
+Her 14-year record at SXU is an amazing 577-235-3 (.710).
+In the Chicagoland Collegiate Athletic Conference (CCAC), she has amassed a remarkable 229-37-2 record (.858) with 10 conference titles.
+In 2001, 2004, 2006, 2009, 2013 and 2015, she was named CCAC Coach of the Year and the NAIA Region VII Coach of the Year in 2001, 2002 and 2004.
+She understands what it takes to win and make her teams successful.

 Minuskin has coached numerous NAIA All-Americans and NAIA Academic All-Americans.
 In 2006, she had the unique distinction of coaching the NAIA Softball Player of the Year in Colleen Kilduff.
-Kilduff set a number of school and NAIA records and was also a NAIA All-American First Team selection, Region VII Player of the Year and CCAC Player of the Year for 2006.
-It was also the first national player of the year recognition earned by any Saint Xavier University student-athlete in any sport.
+It was also the first national player of the year earned by any Saint Xavier student-athlete in any sport.
 Kilduff was inducted into the SXU Athletics Hall of Fame in May 2009.

-Prior to taking the helm at Saint Xavier University, Minuskin had coaching stints at Valparaiso University, National Louis University and Harper College.
-In addition to her duties as the head softball coach at SXU, Minuskin is also assistant athletics director for the Cougar Athletics Department.
-She oversees the seven varsity women’s teams at SXU.
+Prior to taking the helm at Saint Xavier, Minuskin had coaching stints at Valparaiso University, National Louis University and Harper College.
+Her overall career record is 732-370-3.
+In addition to coaching softball, Minuskin is also an assistant athletics director for Cougar Athletics.
+She oversees the nine varsity women’s teams at Saint Xavier.
 The graduate of the University of Illinois at Urbana-Champaign holds both a bachelor of arts degree in political science and a master’s degree in public administration.
 The Oak Forest resident also played on the club softball team at Illinois in addition to later coaching it.